makersacademy/rps-challenge/README.md

 -------

 * Enter and submit a name to start game
-* Choose either Rock, Paper or Scissors
+* Click one of the buttons: Rock, Paper or Scissors to select your attack

 Task